 This page is specific to projects I’ve worked on for others, primarily paying clients.

-In the blogosphere, you’ll find other examples of my writing such as reviews (Curtly Ambrose’s Time to Talk, Sharon Millar, Survivor’s Remorse), perspectives (Many Sides to a Single Story, Writing off the Map), reports (Curtly Ambrose, One Model of Effective Parenting, Community Action in Action), musings (Adventures in Reading with Children, To be Messy is Human), interviews (Sharon Leach, Ann Morgan, Eugenia O’Neal, Joy Lapps, Melissa Gomez, Diana McCaulay), and more (It’s about Character…really).
+In the blogosphere, you’ll find other examples of my writing such as reviews (Curtly Ambrose’s Time to Talk, Sharon Millar, Survivor’s Remorse), perspectives (Many Sides to a Single Story, Writing off the Map), reports (Curtly Ambrose, One Model of Effective Parenting, Community Action in Action), musings (Adventures in Reading with Children, To be Messy is Human), analysis (such as this series on short fiction Caribbean writers), interviews (Sharon Leach, Ann Morgan, Eugenia O’Neal, Joy Lapps, Melissa Gomez, Diana McCaulay), and more (It’s about Character…really).

 Finally, beyond my freelance writing for clients, and blogging, there’s my creative explorations.
 For more on my own writing, check out the main blog and the links to the left, to the left…